How to make money when you declutter and sell stuff online

 If you have big, bulky or fragile items that you don’t want to post then try listing them as Collection Only - if the buyer wants the item they will travel for it.
 I’ve sold GPlan Teak furniture on eBay and the buyer has travelled from Yorkshire to Winchester to collect it.

-Top tip – if you are selling face to face then ask for the payment in advance of collection.
+Top tip – if you are selling face to face ask for the payment in advance of collection.
 You can ask the buyer to send the payment directly to your bank account or through PayPal.
 This avoids any awkward conversations when the buyer arrives at your home.

 These are my favourite places to sell the items I no longer need.